ShaunOchenduszko/COVID-19-Dashboard/README.md

  ### Step 3 - Flask
  Deploy flask app to local server
- - Use the provided Postgres file for the database
+ - Use the provided PostgreSQL file for the database

 ### Step 4 - Flask API
 Using Flask API code to serve the data needed for the plots